Voice Recognition System, Automated Attendant - F. A. Q.

 How do we safeguard the integrity of the University and reduce the potential of failures in the V.R.S.?

 The V.R.S. consists of a redundant system that includes dual servers, dual communications, dual connectivity to centralized telephony services, dual software components, and a regular centralized backup system.
 Secured access is in place for remote maintenance of the V.R.S. software and regular updating of dictionary entries.
-Maintenance of the physical servers is handled by CCS specialists.
+Maintenance of the physical servers is handled by Information Technology specialists.